EgoMoD: Predicting Global Maps of Dynamics from Local Egocentric Observations: Methodology

 \subsection{Map of Dynamics}

 To model the environment dynamics, we consider a MoD formulation inspired by~\cite{molina2021robotic}.
 MoDs are empirical representations of motion patterns, computed by accumulating detection statistics over time.
-Our approach focuses on three relevant dynamic quantities: \begin{itemize} \item \textbf{Flow Magnitude ($\mathcal{F}$):} the overall frequency of motion observed in a given location. \item \textbf{Dominant Direction ($\mathcal{D}$):} the most frequent direction of motion. \item \textbf{Directional Entropy ($\mathcal{E}$):} the variability of motion directions, indicating how consistent or diverse movement is in that cell. \end{itemize} Note that these quantities characterize motion patterns at fixed locations in the scene, independently of individual agents.
+Our approach focuses on three relevant dynamic quantities: \begin{itemize} \item \textbf{Flow Magnitude ($\mathcal{F}$):} the overall frequency of motion observed in a given location. \item \textbf{Dominant Direction ($\mathcal{D}$):} the most frequent direction of motion. \item \textbf{Directional Entropy ($\mathcal{E}$):} the variability of motion directions, indicating how diverse movement is in that cell. \end{itemize} Together, dominant direction indicates where the flow is heading, and directional entropy quantifies how reliable that dominant direction is: low entropy signals a well-defined flow direction, while high entropy signals multi-directional or inconsistent flow where a robot should exercise caution regardless of the dominant direction.
+Note that these quantities characterize motion patterns at fixed locations in the scene, independently of individual agents.